This battle between the Sparrow and Casper will dive into two beds that offer quality materials and adaptability.

 Both items should provide similar levels of support, bounce, and motion control.
 Your preference may lie in sinkage level, construction, or cooling capabilities.
 Check out the recommendations below for an idea of who each mattress should suit best.

-We Would Recommend Buying Alexander if You are Looking for:
+We Would Recommend Buying Sparrow if You are Looking for:

 - Enhanced cooling.
-Multiple layers of cooling materials with technology, gels, and copper promote a cool sleep experience.
+Multiple layers of cooling materials with technology and gel promote a cool sleep experience.
 Breathable and aerated lower layers help to promote airflow.

 - A deep hug.
 If you like to sleep “in” your mattress you should enjoy the deep hug and body-contouring provided by this bed.